What Is An Impression?

 Always remembering that some image thumbnails in the main search page do (eventually) lead to a web page, so they are counted as a position placeholder.
 And if the link or image does not lead to a site outside of Google, it is not counted as a placeholder.

 How To Calculate Position?If a query returned your page at positions 3, 6, and 9 on the front page, its position is counted as the topmost position, which is 3.
 If a second query (let us say someone from a different country using a different browser searches the same query) finds your page at positions 1, 4, and 7 on the front page, your average page position is then counted as 1.

 The average position across these two queries can then be calculated by adding the two topmost figures, then divide them by two (3 + 1)/2 = 2

 Furthermore.
 A link must get an impression (appear in the search) for its position to be recorded.
 If your page does not appear for the query, it gains no position.
 And if the result is on page 4 of the search results, and the user only views page 1, then its position is not recorded for that query.

 What Is A Click?A click sends the user to a page outside of Google Search.
 Clicking a link that stays inside Google search results is not counted as a click.

 If you click on a link within the search results like an image that does not navigate outside of Google you basically perform a new query, this is called a query refinement.
 If a link is a query refinement link, clicks and impressions are not counted for that link they are only counted as a click when you navigate outside of Google (to a website)

-You can view more by navigating to Google’s What are impressions, position, and clicks? article.
+For more details navigating to Google What are impressions, position, and clicks article.